Find Affordable College Courses

 Towson, MD

 The excellent master’s degree programs at Towson University helped the school earn the #2 place on this year’s ranking of the best value psychology schools in Maryland.
-Located in the city of Towson, Towson is a public college with a fairly large student population.
+Located in the city of Towson, Towson is a public college with a very large student population.

-Full Psychology at Towson University Report
+Read full report on Psychology at Towson University

-Out of the 7 schools in Maryland that were part of this year’s ranking, University of Maryland - College Park landed the # 3 spot on the list.
-Located in the suburb of College Park, UMCP is a public school with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Maryland - College Park.
+The school came in at #3 on this year’s Best Value Psychology Master’s Degree Schools in Maryland list.
+Located in the suburb of College Park, UMCP is a public college with a very large student population.

-Read full report on Psychology at University of Maryland - College Park
+Full Psychology at University of Maryland - College Park Report

 #4